auth0/docs/articles/flows/concepts/auth-code.md

 ## How to implement it

-The easiest way to implement the Regular Web App Login Flow is to follow our [Regular Web App Quickstarts](/quickstart/webapp).
+The easiest way to implement the Authorization Code Flow is to follow our [Regular Web App Quickstarts](/quickstart/webapp).

-Finally, you can follow our tutorials to use our API endpoints to [Add Login Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/add-login-using-regular-web-app-login-flow) or [Call Your API Using the Regular Web App Login Flow](/flows/guides/regular-web-app-login-flow/call-api-using-regular-web-app-login-flow).
+Finally, you can follow our tutorials to use our API endpoints to [Add Login Using the Authorization Code Flow](/flows/guides/auth-code/add-login-auth-code) or [Call Your API Using the Authorization Code Flow](/flows/guides/auth-code/call-api-auth-code).

 ## Keep reading